 +41 22 799 6543

 The Ethics Officer works with Human Resources Services to design and promote programmes that increase staff members’ awareness of ethical issues.
-All staff comply with the Standards of Conduct for the International Civil Service, as well as other documents regarding duties and procedures.
+All staff have read, understood, and signed the Standards of Conduct for the International Civil Service and are expected to adhere to the standards of behavior described in the text.

 The Centre’s global scope is mirrored in its organizational chart.